 The final statement presented is the Statement of Cash Flows which presents detailed information about the cash activity of the institution during the year.
-The statement is divided into five sections.
-The first section deals with operating cash flows and shows the net cash used by the operating activities of the institution.
-The second section reflects cash flows from non-capital financing activities.
-This section reflects the cash received and spent for non-operating, non-investing, and non-capital financing purposes.
-The third section deals with cash flows from capital and related financing activities.
-This section deals with the cash used for the acquisition and construction of capital and related items.
+The statement is divided into five parts.
+The first part deals with operating cash flows and shows the net cash used by the operating activities of the institution.
+The second section reflects cash received and spent for non-operating, non-investing, and noncapital financing purposes.
+The third section deals with cash flows from capital and related financing activities which deals with the cash used for the acquisition and construction of capital and related items.
 The fourth section reflects the cash flows from investing activities and shows the purchases, proceeds, and interest received from investing activities.
 The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses, and Changes in Net Position.

-Statement of Cash Flows for the Year
+Statement of Cash Flows (thousands of dollars)